-- 131. To ensure that a consistent and accurate approach is adopted to calculate the realised CCFs, institutions should have in place sufficiently detailed policies and procedures.
-For institutions to comply with the data-related requirements set out in Article 176(4) of the CRR, their RDS: - (a) should not be capped at the principal amount outstanding or at facility limits; - (b) should include all credit obligations (paragraph 16 of the EBA GL on the definition of default), especially accrued interest, other due payments (e.g. fees) and limit excesses. - 132.
+- 129. To ensure that a consistent and accurate approach is adopted to calculate the realised CCFs, institutions should have in place sufficiently detailed policies and procedures.
+For institutions to comply with the data-related requirements set out in Article 176(4) of the CRR, their RDS: - (a) should not be capped at the principal amount outstanding or at facility limits; - (b) should include all credit obligations (paragraph 16 of the EBA Guidelines on the definition of default), especially accrued interest, other due payments (e.g. fees) and limit excesses. - 130.
 In accordance with Article 182(1)(a) of the CRR, institutions must calculate the realised CCF at facility level for each default.
-In cases where realised LGD is calculated at a more aggregated level than single facility level as described in paragraph 96 above, CCF estimation can be performed at facility level or at the LGD aggregation level.
-One such example is where CCF is estimated by facility while several facilities are aggregated for LGD purposes since they are all secured by the same collateral.
+In cases where realised LGD is calculated at a more aggregated level than single facility level, as described in paragraph 99 above, CCF estimation can be performed at facility level or at the LGD aggregation level.
+One such example is where CCF is estimated by facility while several facilities are aggregated for LGD purposes, since they are all secured by the same collateral.
 In this case, institutions should:

-- (a) for retail exposures where they use the definition of default at facility level in accordance with the last paragraph of Article 178(1) of the CRR, apply full contagion of default across aggregated facilities; - (b) ensure consistency between estimation and application of the parameters; - (c) ensure that no bias results from the aggregation of facilities by validation of the estimates (PD, LGD, CCF) also at the more aggregated level. - 133.
+- (a) for retail exposures where they use the definition of default at facility level in accordance with the last paragraph of Article 178(1) of the CRR, apply full contagion of default across aggregated facilities; - (b) ensure consistency between estimation and application of the parameters; - (c) ensure that no bias results from the aggregation of facilities by validation of the estimates (PD, LGD, CCF) also at the more aggregated level. - 131.
 For the purposes of Article 182(1)(a) of the CRR, institutions must compute realised CCF.
 To comply with this requirement, in the understanding of the ECB institutions should adopt the following approach. - (a) Calculate realised CCF as the ratio of the difference between the EAD and the exposure at the reference date in the numerator, and the difference between the limit at reference date and the exposure at reference date (i.e. the amount available to be drawn at the reference date) in the denominator.
-This does not mean that, to address the issues with the "region of instability", institutions may not use direct EAD realisation (as referred to in paragraph 139(a) of this chapter). - (b) Ensure that the definition of exposure is identical to the one used for LGD estimation.
-In particular, treatment of post-default drawings should be identical for the exposures used in both the LGD and CCF estimations. - (c) For each reference date and in cases where the same facility defaults more than once during the observation period, consider as date of default relevant for CCF purposes the date of the first default.
+This does not mean that, to address the issues with the "region of instability", institutions may not use direct EAD realisation (as referred to in paragraph 137(a) of this chapter). - (b) Ensure that the definition of exposure is identical to the one used for LGD estimation.
+In particular, treatment of post-default drawings should be identical for the exposures used in both the LGD and CCF estimations.
+Discounted additional drawings are expected to be included in CCF when they are included in the LGD denominator.
+See also paragraph 100(a) of this guide. - (c) For each reference date and in cases where the same facility defaults more than once during the observation period, consider as the date of default relevant for CCF purposes the date of the first default.